 After a gay purge, four best friends are surviving by living in fake marriages to each other.
 They secretly meet once a week to see their true spouse and play a "game" where they reminisce about their former openly gay lives.
 After 3 years of weekly gatherings, they must determine if their clandestine meetings are worth risking their lives.
 In one night, emotions run high, friendships begin to unravel and everything changes in an instant.

-"Hiding in Daylight is a compelling short film.
-One that's narrative is frighteningly close to what might soon be our future...reminds us ALL to act/resist/educate/organize and speak out now with urgency, to preserve our rights and lives." - Kathy Najimy, Actress & Activist
+"Compelling short film.
+Narrative is frighteningly close to what might soon be our future." - Kathy Najimy, Actress & Activist

 As an out and proud lesbian, director Cheryl Allison was immediately drawn to the story of Hiding in Daylight.
 “It is a very topical and unsettling story that much like The Handmaid's Tale, shows us how easily persecution of marginalized groups can be justified in the name of religion or patriotism.
 Last month, I volunteered down on the Texas border helping reunite immigrant families being released from one of the detention centers.
 It was a horrible reminder of how quickly human rights can be stripped away.
 So while this dystopian storyline is fiction based, all one has to do is place the story in 1933 and suddenly the fiction turns into a dark, grim reality.
 My hope is that the film will evoke an uncomfortable truth and warning that when people are complacent history can repeat itself.”